MRezaAslani/TESA-MATLAB/tf_decomposition/readme_decomposition.md

 - Main script for performing signal decomposition.
 - Generates a multi-component non-stationary signal.
 - Computes the STFT-based spectrogram.
-- Applies DSCA decomposition by segmenting the spectrogram into distinct time-frequency components.
+- Applies CCA decomposition by segmenting the spectrogram into distinct time-frequency components.
 - Visualizes the original signal, decomposed components, and corresponding spectrograms.

 ### `functions/`